 How to Use Bus Rapid Transit Network in Iran?

-These credit cards are rechargeable and when you are done with them, you can return them and refund the remaining amount of money left in them.
+To use the BRT system, you must acquire a credit card from the ticket booths at terminals or metro stations.
+These credit cards are rechargeable; when you are done with them, you can return them and refund the remaining money.

 BRT lines in all the cities with bus rapid transit except for Tehran and Mashhad operate only in two lines, mainly at the city center.
 Here we represent you with all the lines of those two larger cities: